Morris Hospital Administers First COVID Vaccines

 Morris Hospital President & CEO Mark Steadham said he received a phone call last night from Michelle Pruim, Administrator at the Grundy County Health Department, informing him that 100 doses were available from a neighboring county and had to be used by 7 a.m.
 Monday due to the vaccine storage requirements.

 “I said, yes, we’ll take them,” said Steadham, who was welcoming staff as they arrived to receive the vaccine on Sunday morning.
 “This is certainly a monumental day for us and a day that we will always remember.”

-After receiving the vaccine, Kopeshke, an Environmental Services Associate who works on the hospital’s COVID unit, said, “I’ve seen what the virus can do to patients.
+After receiving the vaccine, Kopeshke, an Environmental Services Associate, said, “I’ve seen what the virus can do to patients.
 I see them one day and the next day you don’t see them.
 It scares the daylights out of me.”

 “I’m 71 years old, and I feel somewhat secure now, safe,” she added.
 “It’s a bad disease.
 For anyone who thinks it’s a hoax, it’s not.”

 Dr. Bolden said he got the vaccine because he has seen how devastating the COVID infection can be.